Health and Disability Fact Books, Guides and Publications Document List

 New booklet encourages greater inclusion of college students with disabilities in science, technology, engineering and mathematic fields.

-Getting Waisted: A Survival Guide to being Fat in a Society that Loves Thin by Monica Parker is a hilarious anti-diet book.
+Since 66% of US adults are overweight, why aren't we a nation that worships plump?
+Getting Waisted: A Survival Guide to being Fat in a Society that Loves Thin by Monica Parker.

 Collection of scholarly works and personal accounts explores and analyzes issues of parenting by mothers with a variety of physical and mental disabilities.